redyyu/backpack-attachments-refine/README.md

 ### Survivor Backpack

-Add back Survivor Backpack (which is hidden by vanilla), and change the texture to be Black.
+Change the Survivor Backpack texture to be Black.
-The Survivor Backpack have 3 attachment points, and they can not be remove.